 The University of Central Lancashire is located at the northern edge of Preston city centre.

 The university was known as the Harris Institute or College for nearly a hundred years to 1973.
 It then became Preston Polytechnic then Lancashire Polytechnic and then the University of Central Lancashire in 1992.
-The Harris bequest also providing Prestons main building, the Harris Art Gallery and Museum.
+The Harris bequest also providing Preston's finest building, the Harris Museum and Art Gallery.

-The University website quotes 1828 as the earliest place of learning when it was The Institution for the Diffusion of Knowledge.
+The University website quotes 1828 as the earliest place of learning in Preston when it was The Institution for the Diffusion of Knowledge.